 Kimberly Amadeo clarifies economic and business news.
-She explains how these trends affect you and, most important, the steps you need to take so you can profit now.
+She explains how these trends affect you and the steps you need to take so you can profit now.

 She is the author of The Ultimate Obamacare Handbook: A Definitive Guide to Your Benefits, Rights, Responsibilities, and Potential Pitfalls.
 Order now at Barnes and Noble and Amazon.
 She also wrote Beyond the Great Recession: What Happened and How to Prosper, also available on Amazon.com.